Cloud: Banks won’t benefit until they embrace Agile

 It’s all about agility

-While compelling, these prospects are not without challenges – foremost being the organisation’s own ability to support agile ways of working.
-For banks employing public cloud services for the first time, it is common to see the provisioning of cloud resources wrapped in a traditional centralised IT procurement process, in which users must submit complex business cases describing the intended use and seek approvals from security, compliance and other functions prior to gaining access to a new resource.
-Whilst justifiable on risk and control grounds, such processes can become a source of friction on business activities and risk critically undermining the agility end-benefits of cloud for the organisation.
+While compelling, these prospects are not without challenges – foremost being firms’ own ability to support agile ways of working.
+For organisations employing public Cloud services for the first time, it is common to see the provisioning of Cloud resources wrapped in a traditional centralised IT procurement process, in which access to Cloud technology is gated behind bureaucratic application processes which – whilst justifiable on a myriad of risk and control grounds – quickly become a source of friction that can critically undermine the agility end-benefits.

-For emerging challenger banks, such ways of working are natively adopted from the outset; for some long-term incumbent banks, however, such an approach implies significant – likely difficult – change.
-Without such change, however, we can envisage banks failing to capitalize effectively on the agility advantages that public cloud offers and ultimately struggling to adapt to the digital demands of tomorrow.
+Without such change, however, firms may fail to capitalize effectively on the agility advantages that public Cloud offers – and ultimately struggle to adapt to the digital demands of tomorrow.